Age guidelines on toys for product safety – Principal Skinner was wrong about Lego!

 Read more at:

-US Consumer Product Safety Commission Age Determination Guidelines – Relating Children’s Ages to Toy Characteristics and Play Behaviour
+US Consumer Product Safety Commission Age Determination Guidelines – Relating Consumer Product Characteristics to the Skills, Play Behaviors, and Interests of Children

 And the International Standards Organisation has developed a new part to the ISO standard for toys – on age determination, published in 2014.